awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.MySQL.md

 + The table is full\.
 + Performance Insights manages the Performance Schema automatically\.
 For automatic management, the `performance_schema` parameter must be set to `0` and the **Source** must not be set to `user`\.

-If Performance Insights isn't managing the Performance Schema automatically, see [Enabling the Performance Schema for Performance Insights on Amazon RDS for MariaDB or MySQL](USER_PerfInsights.EnableMySQL.md)\.
+If Performance Insights isn't managing the Performance Schema automatically, see [Turning on the Performance Schema for Performance Insights on Amazon RDS for MariaDB or MySQL](USER_PerfInsights.EnableMySQL.md)\.

 In the AWS CLI, check the source of a parameter value by running the [describe\-db\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-parameters.html) command\.